26 Mai 2020

 - Including experts from different regions from the world (America, Asia, Oceania, Europe, Africa)

-- Dedicated website on water allocation progress and results
+- Dedicated website on water allocation handbook development

-- Meeting of the expert groups before the end of the year – hopefully the handbook is developed before the CoP
+- Meeting of the expert groups before the end of the year – hopefully the handbook is developed before the MoP

 - Upstream and downstream countries have completely different interests